 BAMBOO AND WOODEN PRODUCTS

-Referred as leaf hat or non la, these are a symbol of Vietnam and can be seen on drums as old as 3000 years.
+Referred to as leaf hat or non la, these are a symbol of Vietnam and can be seen on drums as old as 3000 years.
 The same can be used as an umbrella during rains and sun protector during summers.
 Such hats but with different names you can buy anywhere where are rice paddies: Indonesia, Thailand and etc.

 How not to buy a small package of rice from rice country?
 Brown, white, different shape, mixed and etc. The price will be ridiculous and straight from the rice paddies.
 But the same you can buy in any other “rice” country.